NicolasDGK/Steam-Artwork-GIF-Hex-Patcher/Readme.md

 ##  ⚙️ <big>Technical Details</big>

 The script reads the binary data of the GIF.
-In the GIF89a specification, 0x3B marks the end of the file.
-By changing it to 0x21, the Steam upload validator ignores certain dimension checks while the browser still renders the GIF correctly.
+In the GIF89a specification, `0x3B` marks the end of the file.
+By changing it to `0x21`, the Steam upload validator ignores certain dimension checks while the browser still renders the GIF correctly.

-    Logic: Binary Stream Modification
+**Built with:**
+- Windows Batch

-    Core: Windows Batch & PowerShell Core integration
+- PowerShell Core (Natively integrated)
 ---